Right Arrow

 Cultural resistance: The human factor

 Technology adoption often fails not due to technical limitations, but human resistance.
-Construction workers may view digital tools as threats to job security or unnecessary complications to established workflows.
+Construction workers may view digital tools as risks to job security or disruptions to established workflows.

 Successful transformation requires: